Ibeawuchi411/Ibeawuchi411/README.md

 - 👀 I am a skilled and professional DevOps Engineer/Platform Engineer/ Infrastructure Engineer/ DevsecOps Engineer/ Kubernetes Engineer/ Agile Project Manager/ Scrum Master and AWS Solutions architect with over 7years solid hands-on experience in automating the deployment of critical applications over varying infrastructure as well as managing Iaas, Paas, Saas and on-prem .
 -   I am highly proficient in source code management , configuration management using Ansible, orchestration management , infrastructure management and CI/CD.
 -   I possess excellent communication, analytical , problem-solving and decision -making skills.
+-   I work with  a cross- functional team and mentor new engineers.
 -   I am an avid learner who is always discovering and eager to explore new technologies and tools.
 - 🌱
 -